JasonHaley/agentcon-boston-workshop/labs/lab2/readme.md

 1. You have two choices here: run it in the debugger or just run it from the terminal:

-- To run from the debugger, Go to Run menu -> Start debugging
+- To run from the debugger, Go to Run menu -> Start debugging (**NOTE:** after the debugger starts verify it is using the virtual environment.
+You may need to stop, activate, then restart the debugger for the first time.)
 - To run from command line, run
 ```
 chainlit run main.py